-A genetic component is likely involved, and males appear to be more commonly affected.
-The problem is usually seen in large breed dogs such as Bernese Mountain Dogs, Golden Retrievers, Labrador Retrievers, Rottweilers, and German shepherds.
-Some researchers believe that this condition is another manifestation of OCD.
-FCP has also been associated with excessive calcium levels in the diet and/or with excessively high calorie diets.
+A genetic component is thought to be involved and males appear to be more commonly affected.
+The problem is usually seen in large breed dogs such as Bernese Mountain Dogs, Golden Retrievers, Labrador Retrievers, Rottweilers, and German Shepherds.
+Other factors involved in the development of elbow dysplasia may include nutritional imbalances (excesses or deficiencies), growth disorders, hormonal influences, and trauma.

 How is FCP diagnosed?

 In some cases, the FCP may not be seen on standard radiographs.
 Rather, secondary signs associated with degenerative joint disease are seen.
-With FCP, a diagnosis may be made relatively early in the course of the condition using computerized tomography (a "CT scan").
+With FCP, a diagnosis may be made relatively early in the course of the condition using computerized tomography, or CT, scan).

 What is the recommended treatment for FCP?